awslabs/aws-device-farm-jenkins-plugin/README.md

 # "Invalid Credentials" Error while validating Credentials

-We check 2 things here.
-The credentials are valid and they have access to device farm
+We validate two things: 1) If the credentials are valid, 2) and if they have access to AWS Device Farm

 1. Log in to your jenkins host.
 2. If using access and secret key,